feyyd/midjourney-batch-prompt/README.md

 # Midjourney AI Prompt Assist Tool
-# midjourney-batch-prompt
+_**midjourney-batch-prompt**_

 Python script for batching Midjourney requests to overcome the 9 prompt submission limit.
 This script will create all combinations of desired prompt and values then inject them into discord using pyautogui.
 Python is _not_ my primary language.

+# Setup

-# Setup - Script clicks Discord icon in Taskbar to bring to foreground, then it clicks the current Discord text input field.
+Script clicks Discord icon in Taskbar to bring to foreground, then it clicks the current Discord text input field.
 Yes, this is very prone to error.

     "discordIconLocation", "discordMessageLocation" - Tuple of x,y coordinates where the program clicks (Taskbar,Input field respectively)
         These will almost certainly need to be changed or modified in some way